LabAsim/tpp_telegram_bot/README.md

 # tpp_telegram_bot
-A simple Telegram Bot for the TPP .
+A simple Telegram Bot for TPP and other greek news sites.

 The bot is hosted in [fly.io](https://fly.io/) or [pythonanywhere](https://www.pythonanywhere.com/) and the scraping script in [Apify](https://apify.com/).